 This page is here to highlight those cakes and answer some of the questions that we get on a regular basis.
 If you have any questions that aren't answered here, let us know at our e-mail address in the right-hand column.

-And you can see more of the process in this video:
+You can see more of the process in this video, and a timelapse video of our 2017 cake just below it.

 William Morris's Daisy pattern was next.
 This is the only photograph we have of it.
 I think we were all about to go digital!